 The School of Health: Naturopathy Advanced Diploma (ND)

 And granted the use of the legend ND after your name.

 Becoming an Naturopath ND

 - This one year Naturaopthy course with a selection of Level 4/5 Natural Medicine Units.

 - Level 6 training in either: Nutritional Therapy, Homeopathy, Osteopathy, Acupuncture, Chinese Medicine, Medical Herbalism or Chiropractic Medicine.

-- Level 5 training in Nutritional Therapy unless your Level 6 training was in Nutrition, if so you complete a 1 year Herbal Medicine Course instead.
+- Level 5 training in Nutritional Therapy unless your Level 6 training was in Nutrition, if so you could complete a 1 year Herbal Medicine Course instead (this is optiuonal).